catamay/10701-Project/README.md

 ## Running The Project
 You can run an implementation as folllows

-1. Run the bash script create_env.sh to activate the python venv 2.
+Run the bash script create_env.sh to activate the python venv
-  a.

 To run Dynamics-Based Action Projection: run $python3
-  b.

 To run Lyapunov-Based Action Projection trained on entire trajectories: run $python3 train-and-eval-trajectory-based.py to run the Trajectory Based
-  c.

 To run Lyapunov-Based Action Projection trained on individual trajectory steps: run $python3